The number of hours you spend on English Language skill development depends on the course level you are taking:

-Note: Students who complete the Summer term intensive EAP 100 and 101 courses with a B+ (77%) or higher will meet the Capilano University requirements for academic programs.
-These students will not have to provide a TOEFL score.
+Note: Students who complete the EAP 100 and 101 courses with a B+ (77%) or higher will meet the Capilano University requirements for academic programs.
+These students will not have to provide a language test score.

-*Costs are approximate, in Canadian funds and can change at any time.
-Taxes are not included.
+*Costs are in Canadian dollars and are estimates.
+Costs may change at any time.

 - Click on the Apply Now button and create an account in the EducationPlannerBC website.

-- Once you have created your account, complete the online application for the English for Academic Purposes program and indicate January 2020 term.
+- Once you have created your account, complete the online application for the English for Academic Purposes program and indicate the term.